ServiceMesh08/Kubernates/Presentation/Istio/README.md

 ## 🚀 How to Use

-1. Then launch the quick setup script:
+1. Launch the quick setup script:

    ```bash
     chmod +x IstioSetup.sh